-- (a) complexity of the issues under appeal; - (b) appellant is seeking additional medical or other evidence; - (c) appellant needs to interview witnesses and provides adequate reasons for requiring more time to do so;
+- (a) complexity of the issues under appeal; - (b) appellant is seeking additional medical or other evidence (note: additional time will not be granted for this purpose where WCAT has obtained a report from a health professional under s.
+249);

-- (d) need to seek representation; - (e) personal or family health problems, bereavement, or other emergencies; - (f) pre-arranged vacation; or, - (g) current labour relations dispute which severely limits opportunity of a person to participate.
+- (c) appellant needs to interview witnesses and provides adequate reasons for requiring more time to do so; - (d) need to seek representation; - (e) personal or family health problems, bereavement, or other emergencies; - (f) pre-arranged vacation; or, - (g) current labour relations dispute which severely limits opportunity of a person to participate.